awgraves/homelab-chronicles/content/ch-5-reverse-proxy.md

 After a page reload, I see the Nginx greeting!

+No more full screen warning.

 ![nginx greeting](/reverse-proxy/nginx-greeting.png)

-As another security measure, Brave browser shows an 'X' in the address bar.
+Brave browser does, however, still show an 'X' in the address bar.

-This is because my CA is not a public one, but it does consider my SSL cert as valid,
+This is because my CA is not a public one.

-and it no longer includes the full page warning.
+But, it does consider my SSL cert as valid,

 ![brave browser valid cert](/reverse-proxy/browser_valid_cert.png)